jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

 1. Verify on **Compute > Radars > Container** screen, the new vulnerable container has completed learning mode and shows the red firewall with a line through it, indicating it is an unprotected Web App
     - This make take 10-20 mins after installing the Defender to show up.
 2. Verify in **Compute > Monitor > Compliance > Cloud Discovery > Your Credentail/EC2 Service Line** shows the expected number of devices Defended.
 The Kali Attacker machine should not be.
 Ensure to state this in the demo if you show this.
-3.

 ## Begin Demo
 1. If you left the WAAS Rule(s) Disabled and you pre-checked the Unprotected Web App icon is present, then first Navigate to **Compute > Radars > Containers** and show the red firewall with a line through it.
 Click the **vuln_app_app** and highlight that it was recognized as a **Unprotected Web App**
 2. If the red firewall icon is not present (Prisma Cloud can take up to 30 mins. to recognize this), SKIP over highlighting this.
 3. Show vulnerabilities and Compliance issue.
 4. Either from the Container screen itself, Click the **Defend** button OR or through **Defend > WAAS**, go to the **Host** tab and Enable the WAAS rule.
 Make sure you enable the **Host WAAS Rule, not a Container one**.
-5. Show that the WAAS is only in Alert mode for now.
+5. Show that the WAAS rule is only in Alert mode for now.
 6. Run the attack
     - `bash /tmp/exploit.sh`
     - Remotely Install packages, install netcat with curl commands